jawalsh/z616-comic-books-and-their-readers-SP26/docs/week05.md

 ## Before class: Readings, resources, and tasks
   - Miller, R. (2018).
 From the Archives: The Queer Zine Archive Project. _Inks, 2_(3), 369–389. <https://doi.org/10.1353/ink.2018.0025>
   - Pflug, W. (2021).
 From the Archives: Vernon E. Grant Collection. _Inks, 5_(2), 209–224. <https://doi.org/10.1353/ink.2021.0011>

+## Discussion: Paratext show and tell

+Browse through the comics in our "z672 Comics" folder on OneDrive or any other comics or related documents, and find an interesting paratext.
+In the discussion, describe your paratext.
+Your example may be a peritext (in the comic book) or an epitext (located outside the comic book).

+In one or more paragraphs:
+- Explain what the paratext is, its function, and its location.
+- Discuss how the paratext relates (or does not relate) to the comics content.
+- Include an image or screen capture of the paratext.
+- Respond with substantive comments or questions to at least one peers.
+- Submit your work in the Canvas [discussion](https://iu.instructure.com/courses/2204459/discussion_topics/13437195)

 ## In class